Close Menu

 What is the currency used in Italy?

 The currency used in Italy is the euro (EUR).
-(See Also: What Is the Best Time to Visit Capri Italy – A Seasonal Guide)
+(See Also: Best Time of Year to Visit Redwood National Forest – Unforgettable Experiences)

 What are some essential phrases to learn in Italian?